-The Passat Estate’s cabin looks slick and feels very solid but you’ll have to pay extra for some desirable infotainment upgrades on entry-level models
+The Volkswagen Passat Estate’s cabin looks slick and feels very solid but you’ll have to pay extra for some desirable infotainment upgrades on entry-level models

 The VW Passat Estate’s cabin comes with plenty of soft, squidgy plastics on the doors and armrests while the dashboard gets some glossy plastic details and a sweeping piece of metal-effect trim.